7 Success Habits to Power Up Your Day

 3. Take Frequent Breaks

-Don’t just think lunchtime will do as a break.
+An excellent success habit is to not just take a break at lunchtime.
+(You are eating lunch, right?)
 If you spend your days sitting at a computer, schedule a break every hour (two at the max) and use a timer with an alarm to remind you, until it becomes a habit.
 Then get up.
 Walk around.
 Walk round the block.
 Do some exercises: Or just lie flat with your legs on a pillow, letting your mind wander and your back rest.

 Make the breaks short—ten to fifteen minutes, maximum.